 The military helicopter has been an indispensable tool of war ever since its arrival during the Second World War, and it is the rare military service that doesn’t have at least some rotary-wing assets to call upon in times of peace and war.

-From the tiny piston-powered eggbeaters of the 1940s helicopters have increased in both size and capability, and one of the most largest and powerful helicopters in service today is the Sikorsky CH-53K King Stallion, which has recently entered service with the United States Marine Corps (USMC).
+From the tiny piston-powered eggbeaters of the 1940s helicopters have increased in both size and capability.
+One of the largest and most powerful helicopters in service today is the Sikorsky CH-53K King Stallion, which has recently entered service with the United States Marine Corps (USMC).

 A lineal descendant of the first heavy-lift rotary-wing aircraft in service with the United States Navy (USN) and the USMC, the King Stallion is the largest helicopter in US military service and one of the largest military cargo/utility rotary-wing aircraft flying today.
 The CH-53K can transport very heavy loads slung externally, and can also carry standard military cargo pallets and even some military vehicles internally, which provides the USMC with great flexibility when planning logistical airlift missions.

-Several other nations have either planned to purchase the platform in the near future or are currently evaluating the King Stallion for possible procurement, and future roles for the aircraft beyond cargo/utility missions are a distinct possibility, as the CH-53K is still in its developmental infancy.
+Several other nations have either planned to purchase the platform in the near future or are currently evaluating the King Stallion for possible procurement.
+Future roles for the aircraft beyond cargo/utility missions are a distinct possibility as the CH-53K is still in its developmental infancy.

 The USMC embraced vertical-lift platforms with enthusiasm and quickly incorporated a variety of helicopters into their force structure.
 The Marines have been responsible for much innovation in the tactical employment of helicopters on active operations.

 An early USMC need for heavy vertical-lift capability led to a formal requirement for a Heavy Helicopter, Experimental (HH(X)) program in 1962.